Hawker centre: Singapore

 Hawker centres sprang up in urban areas following the rapid urbanisation in the 1950s and 1960s.
 In many cases, they were built partly to address the problem of unhygienic food preparation by unlicensed street hawkers.
-More recently, they have become less ubiquitous due to growing affluence in the urban populations of Malaysia and Singapore.
-Particularly in Singapore, they are increasingly being replaced by food courts, which are indoor, air conditioned versions of hawker centres located in shopping malls and other commercial venues.
+In Singapore today, besides hawker centres, there are also increasing numbers of food courts, which are indoor, air conditioned versions of hawker centres located in shopping malls and other commercial venues.

 In the 1950s and 1960s, hawker centres were considered to be a venue for the less affluent.
 They had a reputation for unhygienic food, partly due to the frequent appearance of stray domestic pets and pests.
 Many hawker centres were poorly managed by their operators, often lacking running water and proper facilities for cleaning.
 More recently, hygiene standards have improved, with pressure from the local authorities.
 This includes the implementation of licensing requirements, where a sufficient standard of hygiene is required for the stall to operate, and rewarding exceptionally good hygiene.
 A score of 85% or higher results in an A, and the lowest grade is a D, which ranges from 40 to 49% passing standards.
 These grades are required to be displayed on hawker stands.
 Upgrading or reconstruction of hawker centres was initiated in the 1990s in Singapore.

-In 1987, a point demerit system was introduced to account for stand's food and personal handing hygiene.
-Six demerit points yield a US$400 fee (HK$2470).
+In 1987, a point demerit system was introduced to measure stands' food and hygiene.
+Six demerit points yield a high fee.
 Individual fines will be solicited for larger violations such as putting unclean materials in contact with the food.
-Failure to display issued license will result in a US$200 fine.
+Failure to display issued license will result in a S$200 fine.